autohitch logo

 The Best Time To Buy A Car (When Is It Really?)

-From my experience and extensive research, the best time to purchase a new or used car is often at the end of the year, especially in December.
+From my experience and extensive research, the best time to purchase a used or new car is often at the end of the year, especially in December.

 This period sees some of the biggest discounts, incentives, and overall lowest prices as dealerships push to meet annual sales quotas and clear out old inventory before the new year.